 NOTE: For co-location with UTRA, the requirements are based on co-location with UTRA FDD or TDD base stations.

-This requirement is a co-location requirement as defined in subclause 4.9, the power levels are specified at the co-location reference antenna output.
+This requirement is a co-location requirement as defined in subclause 4.9, the power levels are specified at the co-location reference antenna output(s).

-The output of the co-location reference antenna of any spurious emission shall not exceed the limits basic limits in subclause 6.6.5.2.4 + X dB, where X = -21 dB.
+The power sum of any spurious emission is specified over all supported polarizations at the output(s) of the co-location reference antenna and shall not exceed the basic limits in subclause 6.6.5.2.4 + X dB, where X = -21 dB.

 For a multi-band RIB, the exclusions and conditions in the notes column of table 6.6.5.2.4-1 apply for each supported operating band.